Kartones/shopping-lists/README.md

 A small web application to manage shopping lists.

-Very simple, file-based, designed to be mobile-first, although easy to use also from a computer.
+Very simple and file-based.
+Designed to be mobile-first, although easy to use also from a computer.

 ![Screenshots](doc/screenshot.jpg)